stamparm/maltrail/README.md

 ![ipinfo](http://i.imgur.com/RaGvvIg.png)

-By using filter `ipinfo` all potentially infected computers in our organization's range can be listed that share this kind of suspicious behavior:
+By using filter `ipinfo` all potentially infected computers in our organization's range can be listed that share this kind of suspicious behaviour:

 ![ipinfo filter](http://i.imgur.com/TmBw0Xs.png)

 ### Suspicious direct file downloads

-Maltrail tracks all suspicious direct file download attempts (e.g. `apk`, `exe` and `scr` file extensions).
+Maltrail tracks all suspicious direct file download attempts (e.g. `.apk`, `.exe` and `.scr` file extensions).
 This can trigger lots of false positives, but eventually could help in reconstruction of the chain of infection (Note: legitimate service providers, like Google, usually use encrypted HTTPS to perform this kind of downloads):

 ![Direct .exe download](http://i.imgur.com/rQqFCV2.png)